Abraham Lincoln Online Historic Places

 Take a Lincoln Law Career Photo Tour

-Long before the "Beardstown Ladies" appeared in the media, Lincoln put this river town on the map, so to speak, when he tried a murder case two years before he was elected president.
+Long before the "Beardstown Ladies" appeared in the media, Abraham Lincoln put this river town on the map, so to speak, when he tried a murder case two years before he was elected president.

 The Town

 You'll find Beardstown about 45 miles northwest of Springfield, in the heart of Illinois farm country.
-As you approach the intersection of routes 67 and 100 southeast of the Illinois River, you'll see a sign which proclaims Beardstown as the home of Lincoln's famous "Almanac Trial."
-Take route 67 to Sixth Street (the last street before the bridge) to State Street, turn left and proceed to Third Street.
+As you approach the intersection of Routes 67 and 100 southeast of the Illinois River, you'll see a sign which proclaims Beardstown as the home of Lincoln's famous "Almanac Trial."
+Take route 67 to Sixth Street (the last street before the bridge) to State Street, turn east and proceed to Third Street.

 The Building